 Gravity Forms Review: The Right Contact Form Plugin for You?

-After looking at the features, support options, and pricing, we’re confident that Gravity Forms is a great contact form plugin for WordPress.
+After diving into its features, checking out the support options, and looking at the pricing, we feel pretty confident in saying that Gravity Forms is a really solid contact form plugin for WordPress.

 If you run a single blog, website, or eCommerce store, then the Basic plan may be a good fit for you.
-You can create as many forms as you want and accept an unlimited number of entries, while also using powerful features such as conditional logic.
+You can build as many forms as you need and collect an unlimited number of submissions, all while taking advantage of useful features like conditional logic.

-If you run multiple sites, such as several blogs in an affiliate marketing network, then we recommend upgrading to Pro.
+Are you like us, and juggle multiple websites?
+Perhaps you run several blogs in an affiliate marketing network, or similar – in that case we recommend upgrading to Pro.
 With this plan, you can install Gravity Forms on up to 3 websites.

 You can also accept credit card payments online using popular payment gateways, and can even share form data with your CRM using a range of Pro add-ons.